Kudzu, scourge of the southern United States

 Still others insist the vine has value in the landscape, aerating the soil with its deep taproots that act as pipelines for minerals to flow from subsoil to topsoil.
 And it continues to help with erosion.

 Kudzu blooms from the end of July through December, sending forth purple flowers with a scent reminiscent of grapes.
 That might be why there are so many recipes for kudzu jelly.
 (Food.com has a great recipe for making an unusual jelly.)
 Some admirers of the vine swear its flowers can detoxify the liver and provide an effective hangover cure.
-Kudzu leaves have been used for centuries in Asia to make herbal teas and tinctures.
+In Asia, kudzu leaves have been used for centuries to make herbal teas and tinctures.
 And in Japan, the vine’s root is often used as a substitute for cornstarch.

 Then there is kudzu art.
-Regina Hines, a textiles artist, provides a wonderful example of what you can do with the woody plant.
-She has been working with kudzu for years, weaving the vines into baskets, jewelry and other vessels, which she embellishes with crystal, beads and silver.
+Regina Hines, a textiles artist, provides a wonderful example of what you can do with the vine.
+She has been working with the woody plant for years, weaving its vines into baskets, jewelry and other vessels, which she embellishes with crystal, beads and silver.
 Her stunning work has been featured in galleries, museums and art centers across the country.

 A WORD OF WARNING: Before you go out foraging in the hillside for kudzu for medicines, tea, jelly or art, first make sure that it hasn’t been sprayed with herbicides.